Skip to Content

 The Borzoi is erroneously mislabeled dumb because they're not interested in training.

-Several habits of this dog breed are similar to a feline’s way of life, which explains its complete disregard for training.
+Several habits of this dog breed are similar to a feline’s way of life, which explains their disregard for training.
 A Borzoi is extremely particular about its personal cleanliness, which is why it always appears well-groomed and impressive.

-If you realize that the beautiful and stately Borzoi is deliberately acting stubborn, then try countering this attitude by projecting yourself as the undisputed ‘head of the pack.’
+However, it’s this self-obsession that causes this canine to respond poorly to training, even at the cost of being labeled dumb.
+If you realize that the beautiful and stately Borzoi is acting stubborn, try to counter this attitude by projecting yourself as the undisputed “alpha of the pack.”

 Doing so might just convince the canine of your firm personality and it could soon start taking training a bit more seriously.
-As long as your training sessions are short, they will serve the purpose of transforming your borzoi into a well-mannered, loyal and pleasant companion.
+As long as your training sessions are short, they’ll serve the purpose of transforming your borzoi into a well-mannered, loyal and pleasant companion.

 4. Chow Chow